 Students must earn at least 92 credit hours (89 are required for the JD) with at least 18 of the credits in taxation.
 These 18 hours must include:

 Business school and economics department courses taken for Law School credit under the Tax Emphasis Program are limited to 6 semester credit hours and must have received prior approval from the faculty.
-Students may take more than the required 18 credit hours of tax courses, however, to ensure a broad legal education, at least 73 credit hours must be earned in courses outside of taxation.
+Students may take more than the required 18 credit hours of tax courses.

 Students must receive at least a B in the business school course or in the Public Finance course to count for Law School credit.
 The business school or Public Finance courses will be treated as pass/fail courses for the Law School transcript; that is, these courses will count toward the 92 hours required for the degree, but will not be taken into account in computing a law student's grade point average.

 Students can complete the program within the normal three-year law degree period by planning the program of law study effectively and taking a summer session or a heavier-than-average load each semester after the first year.
 Law students who wish to participate to participate in the program should submit enrollment forms to both the program director and the law school registrar.

 Colorado Law offers certificate programs that demonstrate a completion of a concentrated course of study in a specific legal field.
 Certificates require at least 92 credit hours (89 are required for the JD), with at least 18 or 21 of the 92 hours in designated courses.